proximax-storage/ansible-catapult-server/README.md

   └── block-properties-file.properties
 ```

-The `data` folder should be copied to your `host` server and defined in the role variable `catapult_data_directory` as shown in the next section.
+The `data` folder should be copied to your `target host` server and defined in the role variable `catapult_data_directory` as shown in the next section.

 ## Basic Setup